Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/syslinuxmenu.png)
 **Figure 106-9** The SYSLINUX menu.

-You can see that I have the option to choose the Ubuntu or CentOS operation system, just remember that the other boot loaders are pritty much the same, you need to format drive, prepare it, copy the relevent file to is, setup the menu for that boot loader and you ready to go.
+You can see that I have the option to choose the Ubuntu or CentOS operation system, just remember that the other boot loaders are pritty much the same, you need to format drive, prepare it, copy the relevent file, setup the menu for that boot loader and you ready to go.

 If we talk about the PXE boot loader, have the option to boot from the network with the PXELINUX.
 This PXE work with protocols such as UDP/IP, DHCP and TFTP, on the server side we prepare the machine with the image file of our chosen distribution we want to install, setup the PXE and another files that related to the remote boot operation, on the client side we setup it to boot from the server and we specify that in the BIOS. [more information](https://www.tecmint.com/install-pxe-network-boot-server-in-centos-7/)